-Your brand is the core of how customers interact with your business.
-This includes everything from your visuals to your tone of voice.
-Branding also includes your company’s values.
-In fact, the content people discover online about you — for better or worse — defines your company and impacts sales.
+Branding includes everything from your webstore’s design to how you communicate with customers.
+Branding also incorporates your company’s values.
+In fact, the content people discover online about you — for better or worse — defines your company and directly impacts sales.

 What’s trickier is avoiding inconsistent branding over time.
 Part of the goal of building a brand is to stick in people’s minds.
 A sudden change in direction is guaranteed to disrupt customer perception of your business.